valquiria53/valquiria53/README.md

 ## My interest are:

-- arduino and sensor programming
+- arduino and sensor programming🤖
-- website development
+- website development💻
-- interest in life sciences and research 🔬
+- interest in life sciences and research🔬
-- biomedicine
+- biomedicine👩🏻‍ 🔬

 ### *It is all for now folks*